 - How can local officials in North Carolina make their cities more attractive to young families?

-- Looking just within North Carolina, to what degree is child development and a family’s quality of life influenced by the city they live in?
+- Looking just within North Carolina, to what degree is child development and a family’s quality of life influenced by the city in which they live?

-To help families find the best North Carolina cities in which to put down roots, WalletHub’s analysts compared 85 cities in the state across four key dimensions: 1) Family Life & Fun, 2) Education, Health & Safety, 3) Affordability and 4) Socioeconomics.
+To help families find the best North Carolina cities in which to put down roots, WalletHub compared 87 cities in the state across four key dimensions: 1) Family Life & Fun, 2) Education, Health & Safety, 3) Affordability and 4) Socioeconomics.

 We evaluated these categories using 21 relevant metrics, which are listed below with their corresponding weights.
 Each metric was graded on a 100-point scale, with 100 indicating the most suitable conditions for family life.